YART

 YART (Yamaha Austria Racing Team) is a World Endurance Championship racing team based in Heimschuh, Styria, Austria.
-YART is also one of three official GYTR (Genuine Yamaha Technology Racing) Pro Shops in Europe, alongside Crescent Racing in UK and Ten Kate Racing in the Netherlands.
-YART was founded in 2001 by Mandy Kainz; it finished runner up in 2006 and 2008 and won the 2009 FIM Endurance World Championship.
+YART is also one of three official GYTR (Genuine Yamaha Technology Racing) Pro Shops in Europe, alongside Crescent Racing in the UK and Ten Kate Racing in the Netherlands.
+YART was founded in 2001 by Mandy Kainz; it finished runner up in 2006 and 2008 and won 2009, 2023 and 2025 the FIM Endurance World Championship.

 In 2020 Yamaha Motor Europe and YART unveiled a limited edition Petronas Yamaha SRT replica YZF-R1.
 The 46 machines have been commissioned to celebrate 46 years of Petronas oil business and will cost €46,000 each.
 The bikes are available to European customers only.